Predeal: Tourism

 The town of Predeal is a well-known tourist destination in Romania, especially in winter.

-Predeal has five major ski runs, each with a difficulty grade.
+It has five major ski runs, each with a difficulty grade.
 Most of them have snowmaking guns, and some are fitted with floodlights and ski lifts.
 The slopes range from 790 m (Clăbucet variantă) to 2243 m (Cocoșul).

-Some of the town's tourist attractions include the 3 Brazi Chalet, The Susai Chalet and The Poiana Secuilor Chalet.
-In close proximity to Predeal are several tourist destinations, including the Peleş Castle, Râșnov Citadel, Bran Castle, The Old Town of Brașov, Biserica Neagră and the Seven Ladders Canyon.
+Some of the town's tourist attractions include the 3 Brazi Chalet, the Susai Chalet, and the Poiana Secuilor Chalet.
+In close proximity to Predeal are several tourist destinations, including the Peleș Castle, Râșnov Citadel, Bran Castle, the Old Town of Brașov, Biserica Neagră, and the Seven Ladders Canyon.

 The town has been certified as a climate resort by government decree (H.G.
 226/1992) due to the strongly ionized air rich in ultraviolet radiation and the low atmospheric pressure.
 Because of this, Predeal is popular within the holistic healing community.

 Infrastructure

-The town is crossed by two national roads (DN73A and DN1) and one national railway (Line 300, one of the main lines in Romania).
+The town is crossed by two national roads (DN1 and DN73A) and one national railway (Căile Ferate Române Line 300, one of the main lines in Romania).
 Predeal is one of the cities which will be crossed by the future Bucharest – Brașov motorway.